 TRADITIONAL USES BY INDIGENOUS PEOPLES

-Some coastal First Nations eat the rhizomes (underground roots/stems) fresh or dried.
-The leaves can also be used to weave baskets!
+Some coastal Indigenous peoples eat the rhizomes (underground roots/stems) fresh or dried.
+The leaves can also be used to weave baskets.

 Eelgrass feels human impacts from dredging, logging and construction.
-If you see an Eelgrass be out on a walk, take care to not trample this plant.
+If you see an Eelgrass bed out on a walk, take care to not trample this plant.